sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * In the EC2 console, select the instance that we made earlier in this lab, and click Actions > Image and templates > Create Image. ![Create Image](/static/images/advanced-module/compute/v2/gid-ec2-17.png

 * In the Create Image console, type as shown below and press Create image to create the custom image.

+*         KEY	                VALUE
+        Image name	        Web Server v1
+    Image description	    LAMP web server AMI

+* Verify in the console that the image creation request in completed.

+* In the left navigation panel, Click the AMIs button located under IMAGES.
+* You can see that the Status of the AMI that you just created.
+It will show either Pending or Available.

+#### Terminate the instance
+Custom AMI (Golden Image) creation has been completed for the auto scaling by using the EC2 instance you just created.
+Therefore, the EC2 instance currently running is no longer needed, so let's try to terminate it. ( In Deploy auto scaling web service, we will use custom AMI to create a new web server.)
+In the left navigation panel of the EC2 dashboard, select Instances.
+Then select the instance that should be deleted.
+From there, click Instance state -> Terminate instance.